arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 # -> parent spine3 to spine2
 bone.parent = bones[parent]
 ```
-We create a nice looking hierarchy.
+It create a nice looking hierarchy, where `spine3` is parented to `spine2`.

-If we use `clavicle_l`:
+But when it evaluates `clavicle_l`, there's actually a bug:
 ```python
 for bone in bones: # checks if clavicle_l exists in bones -> it does
 ```